-In 2019, we will participate in two pedestrian build projects with B2P.
+In 2019, we participated in two pedestrian build projects with B2P.
 In March, Parsons, in partnership with Kiewit, sent the first all-female team of 10 to Rukarakara, Rwanda—a community of 6,000 people approximately 112 kilometers southwest of the capital city of Kigali—to build a 58-meter suspended footbridge over the Mudasomwa River.
-In July we plan to send a 10-member team from across Parsons to complete a build in Bolivia.
+In July we sent a 10-member team from across Parsons to build a 41-meter suspended pedestrian bridge in Miguelito, Bolivia.

 Since our founding in 1944, we have supported educational, cultural, and civic organizations in the communities where our employees live and work.
 We have also sponsored various nonprofits, programs, and events.